Just how hot was July? Hotter than anything on record

 Many scientists were alarmed not only by the intensity of the heat but also how long it lasted.
 "That's what kills, the duration of heat," not just the heat itself, says Pope Moseley, an intensive care physician and heat expert at Arizona State University.
 When heat persists—especially if nights stay exceptionally warm as they did in many heat-stricken zones last month—people's bodies don't get a chance to cool down.

 That unrelenting heat stress exacerbates health problems like heart disease and stroke risk.
-One study from Sweden found that heat deaths increase by two to four percent a day s hot weather extends.
+One study from Sweden found that heat deaths increase by two to four percent a day as hot weather extends.

 Phoenix strung together 31 days of daytime temperatures that exceeded 110° F. The heat index, which takes both air temperature and the dangerous effects of humidity into account, topped 100° F for 46 days in Miami.